Estimate Time6 min

 At the top of the list are the 9 states with no state earned income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 That's not to say these are no-tax states.
 Many make up revenues with higher property taxes, sales tax, and other taxes and fees.

-Additionally, a hypothetical single person earning $100,000 annually who moved from Oregon, which ranks in the top most expensive states for income for married and single filers, to no-income-tax states such as Florida or Texas could save approximately $7,200 annually by changing states.2 On the other hand, someone living in Nevada earning the same amount of money might owe approximately $4,000 more per year simply by moving to nearby Utah, where tax rates for individuals and married couples rank among the 30 most expensive.3
+Additionally, a hypothetical single person earning $100,000 annually who moved from Oregon, which ranks in the top most expensive states for income for married and single filers, to a no-income-tax state such as Florida or Texas could save approximately $7,000 annually by changing states.2 On the other hand, someone living in Nevada earning the same amount of money might owe approximately $3,800 more per year simply by moving to nearby Utah, where state tax rates rank among the 20 most expensive for both single and married joint filers with $100,000 of annual income.3

-Among the 41 states with a state income tax, the top marginal state rate, which is the percentage at which your last dollar of income is taxed, ranges from a high of 9.3% in California to a low of 1.95% in North Dakota for a single filer with $100,000 of earned income.4 But no one pays that on all their income.
+Among the 41 states with a state income tax, marginal tax rates—or the percentage at which your last dollar of income is taxed—differ from effective tax rates.
+But you typically don’t pay the tax rate associated with your tax bracket on all your income.
 So if you want to know what you might pay, it's better to consider your effective combined state and federal tax rate, which is the amount of your pay that goes to income taxes once you've factored in deductions and credits.

 Map of the 50 US states showing Oregon has the highest tax burden for both single and joint filers.
 North Dakota has one of the lowest income tax rates for both types of filers; California has one of the highest rates for single tax filers.